 We delineated three representation units (Oregon-North, Oregon-South, and California) based on geographic breaks in the distribution of the species, because they could not otherwise be characterized by marked differences in genetic makeup, phenotypic variation, habitats, or ecological niches.
-No population viability assessment models exist to inform the categorization of population condition for sand dune phacelia.
+No population viability assessment models exist to inform the categorization of population condition for the sand dune phacelia.
 Therefore, we used the best available science to score the overall current condition of each population qualitatively as high, moderate, or low, based upon our assessment of habitat condition, population abundance, and population trend over time.
 The average score was then used to rate the overall current condition of each population.

-Sand dune phacelia populations were surveyed rangewide in Oregon and California in 2017 by the Oregon Department of Agriculture's Plant Conservation Program (Brown 2020a database).
+In 2017, sand dune phacelia populations were surveyed rangewide in Oregon and California by the ODA's Plant Conservation Program (Brown 2020a, unpaginated).
 The 2017 survey enumerated current population size, examined historical data to discern population trends, delineated the area occupied, briefly described the habitat, and identified stressors at each site.
 This effort provides the most current data available on nearly every extant population of sand dune phacelia.

-We excluded sites consisting of Phacelia species with intermediate morphology (those that appear hybridized).
-These plants were determined to most likely be crosses between sand dune phacelia and P. nemoralis ssp. oregonensis (Brown 2020a database; Meinke 1982, p.
+We did not include sites consisting of Phacelia species with intermediate morphology (those that appear hybridized).
+These plants were determined to most likely be crosses between sand dune phacelia and P. nemoralis ssp. oregonensis (Brown 2020a, unpaginated; Meinke 1982, p.
 260).
-In addition to different morphological attributes, the intermediate plants occur in rockier habitats as compared to areas occupied by sand dune phacelia, and rockier habitat is more indicative of P.
+In addition to different morphological attributes, the intermediate plants occur in rockier habitats as compared to areas occupied by sand dune phacelia, and rockier habitat is more indicative of P. nemoralis.

-nemoralis.
 While we suspect that these plants are most likely hybrids and not representatives of sand dune phacelia, no genetic information is available upon which to base this conclusion.
 Whether the presumed intergrades affect sand dune phacelia population viability is unknown.
-More information on intermediate populations, as well as on all populations, is included in the SSA (Service 2021, entire).
+More information on intermediate populations, as well as on all populations, is included in the SSA report (Service 2021, entire).

-Abundance categories were defined as "Low" (100 or fewer plants), "Moderate" (101,500 plants), and "High" (over 500 plants).
+Abundance categories were defined as "low" (100 or fewer plants), "moderate" (101-500 plants), and "high" (more than 500 plants).
 These rating categories were derived to reflect relative abundance between populations only, or an index of population size, because there is no information available on the minimum number of individuals necessary to maintain a viable population.

 Habitat condition was scored based on the most recently available observations at sand dune phacelia population sites.
-Because sand dune phacelia habitat quality is highly influenced by invasive species, the scores reflect the relative encroachment of invasive species at a given site as reported by the 2017 rangewide survey (Brown 2020a database) and by BLM.
+Because sand dune phacelia habitat quality is highly influenced by invasive species, the scores reflect the relative encroachment of invasive species at a given site as reported by the 2017 rangewide survey (Brown 2020a, unpaginated) and by the BLM.
 Quantitative data on invasive species in sand dune phacelia populations, such as percent cover of invasive species, are not available.

-Population trend data were derived from the 2017 rangewide survey (Brown 2020a database) and reflect documented abundance data across historical records.
+Population trend data were derived from the 2017 rangewide survey (Brown 2020a, unpaginated) and reflect documented abundance data across historical records.
 Trend data are necessarily coarse, as many populations were rarely or sporadically monitored prior to 2017.
-Increasing trends were rated as "High," stable trends as "Moderate," and decreasing trends as "Low."
+Increasing trends were rated as "high," stable trends as "moderate," and decreasing trends as "low."